 This course covers soil components as well as the physical, chemical and biological properties of soils that affect plant growth.
 Emphasis will be placed on horticultural substrates and urban soils and their applications.
-2 hrs. lecture, 2 hrs. lab/wk management.
-Construction projects in the class will vary by semester.
 2 hrs. lecture, 2 hrs. lab/wk.